toshiksharma271/ETH-AVAX-PROOF-Intermediate-/README.md

 # Solidity Contract Readme

-📄 **requireAssertRevert.sol** - A Simple Solidity Contract for Error Handling
+📄 **Voting.sol** - A Simple Solidity Contract for Voting with Error Handling

+# Voting System

 This is a simple Solidity contract that demonstrates error handling in Solidity using the `assert`, `revert`, and `require` statements.
+The contract implements a voting system where the chairperson can add proposals, give voting rights, allow participants to vote on proposals, and end the voting process.

 ## Contract Overview

-The `SimpleBank` contract includes the following functionality:
+The `Voting` contract includes the following functionality:

-- A private mapping `balances` that stores the Ether balance of each address.
+- A `chairperson` variable that stores the address of the contract deployer.
-- A boolean variable `stopped` to manage the contract's active state.
-- A `deposit` function to allow users to deposit Ether into their account.
-- A `withdraw` function to enable users to withdraw Ether from their account.
-- A `stopContract` function to stop the contract.
-- A `resumeContract` function to resume the contract.
-- A `forceRevert` function to demonstrate the `revert` statement.
+- A `voters` mapping to track which addresses have the right to vote.
-- A `getBalance` function to retrieve the Ether balance of the caller's address.
+- A `proposals` array to store the list of proposals.
+- Functions to add proposals, give voting rights, cast votes, remove proposals, end voting, and handle emergencies.

 ## Error Handling

 ### `require()`

 The `require()` statement is used to validate certain conditions before further execution of a function.

 Example:
 ```solidity